 The Whittle Laboratory

-The New Whittle Laboratory will act as the UK’s Integrated Technology Accelerator and help to revolutionise the rapid development of ultra-low emission aircraft and low carbon power generation.
+The new Whittle Laboratory will act as the UK’s Integrated Technology Accelerator and help to revolutionise the rapid development of ultra-low emission aircraft and low carbon power generation.

-Housing the National Centre for Propulsion and Power, the state-of-the-art facility will provide 4,000m² of workshop, laboratory, research and office space, including a 5MW wind tunnel and a flexible high pressure experimentation chamber.
+Housing the National Centre for Propulsion and Power, the state-of-the-art facility will provide 4,000m² of workshop, laboratory, research and office space, including a 5MW wind tunnel and a flexible high-pressure experimentation chamber.
 The building will continue the University of Cambridge Engineering Department's move to form a new West Cambridge site.

 We have been addressing the implications of the considerable additional electrical capacity that will be required and how best to deal with the large heat load produced during experimentation.
 Options include making productive use of the waste heat via a variety of mechanical and natural ventilation approaches.